DahamSathmina/Ai-ChatBot-ODS-VORTEX/README.md

 ## Acknowledgements

 - OpenAI, Ollama, and other LLM research and tooling.
-- FastAPI, Uvicorn, React, Vite, Tailwind CSS for the stack inspiration.
+- FastAPI, Python, Uvicorn, React, Vite, Tailwind CSS for the stack inspiration.

 ---
 # Thank You..!🤍